Recent Advances in Epidemic Modeling: Non-Markov Stochastic Models and their Scaling Limits: Other types of models and open problems

 \subsection{Spatial models}

 A good reason for non homogeneity is the spatial dispersion of the population.
 There is of course a strong motivation for studying epidemics models for population distributed in discrete or continuous space.
-There is a quite significant body of literature on deterministic models in those two situation, see in particular \cite{ABLN2007}, \cite{ABLN2008}, \cite{rass2003spatial} and reviews in Chapter 15 of \cite{martcheva2015} and Chapter 14 of \cite{BCF-2019}.
+There is a quite significant body of literature on deterministic models in those two situations, see in particular \cite{ABLN2007}, \cite{ABLN2008}, \cite{rass2003spatial} and reviews in Chapter 15 of \cite{martcheva2015} and Chapter 14 of \cite{BCF-2019}.
 Recently, some authors have proved law of large numbers and central limit theorems for Markov epidemic models in continuous space, see in particular \cite{nzipardouxyeo} and \cite{bowongemakouapardoux}.
 Concerning non--Markov models, we have recently studied such a model in discrete space, see Section \ref{multipatch}.

-There is also an extensive literature on epidemic models on random graphs, including various limit theorems and asymptotic results with large population, large graphs, and various network topologies, see, e.g., \cite{barbour1990epidemics,andersson1998limit,decreusefond2012large,ball2014epidemics,janson2014law,miller2014epidemics,janson2017near,fransson2019sir,van2010critical}, and also the recent survey \cite{tran}.
+There is also an extensive literature on epidemic models on random graphs, including various limit theorems and asymptotic results with large population, large graphs, dense graphs/graphons, hypergraphs and various network topologies, see, e.g., \cite{barbour1990epidemics,andersson1998limit,decreusefond2012large,ball2014epidemics,janson2014law,miller2014epidemics,janson2017near,fransson2019sir,van2010critical,keliger2022local,aurell2022finite,bodo2016sis,higham2021epidemics}, and also the recent survey \cite{tran}.
 As far as we know, most of these works are for Markovian models.
 It would be interesting to investigate non-Markovian epidemic transmissions on random graphs.